-Expenditures (Pr Repo ior Cumulative a orting Period \$) and Current Project Total MPDF Funding Encumbered as of 03/31/15 Prior Cumulative Current Period 10/1/14- 03/31/15 Total Description Federal City 125,000,000 125,000,000 - 125,000,000 The project will retain 1,663 jobs, add at least 300 new jobs, and create an environment that likely will attract other significant federal tenants in the future.
-NASA/ Michoud 55,500,000 15,072,506 15,072,506 Funding initially was encumbered to complete a multi-year commitment to assist NASA's Michoud Assembly Facility in its transition to the Constellation program; however, the Obama administration has since proposed cancelling Constellation.
+Expenditures (Pr Repo ior Cumulative ar orting Period \$) nd Current Project Total MPDF Funding Encumbered as of 03/31/16 Prior Cumulative Current Period 10/1/15- 03/31/16 Total Description Federal City 125,000,000 125,000,000 - 125,000,000 The project will retain 1,663 jobs, add at least 300 new jobs, and create an environment that likely will attract other significant federal tenants in the future.
+NASA/ Michoud 55,500,000 15,072,506 - 15,072,506 Funding initially was encumbered to complete a multi-year commitment to assist NASA's Michoud Assembly Facility in its transition to the Constellation program; however, the Obama administration has since proposed cancelling Constellation.
 Accordingly, the future of this funding will be determined following clarification of the Obama administration's revised plan for space exploration.
-Total 180,500,000 140,072,506 - 140,072,506 project/employment (i.e., impact of any existing operations not included).
+Total 180,500,000 140,072,506 - 140,072,506

-2 Average salary for new positions only; excludes benefits.
-3 Estimates for indirect jobs based on standard RIMS multipliers from the U.S. Bureau of Labor Statistics (BLS).
+&lt;sup>2 Average salary for new positions only; excludes benefits.

+&lt;sup>3 Estimates for indirect jobs based on standard RIMS multipliers from the U.S. Bureau of Labor Statistics (BLS).

-4 Includes direct and indirect taxes generated by each project after completion (full employment); includes only impact of new
+&lt;sup>4 Includes direct and indirect taxes generated by each project after completion (full employment); includes only impact of new project/employment (i.e., impact of any existing operations not included).